samalcolm/CovidiaInR/README.md

 case1 = Covidia538()
 ```
 The function arguments are the named parameters in column B of the worksheets.
 The default values correspond to Scenario 1.
-There is one additional argument, generations.
-The default value is 36.
+There is one additional argument, generations, with a default value is 36 (the last generation modeled in the scenarios).
 ```R
 args(Covidia538)